 However, since February 2019 you have the fantastic HSIMS database available to use, Histiocytic Sarcoma Index Mate Selection, which is a database offered by Antagene.
 This enables you to check your dog or bitch in a simulated mating with every other dog of the opposite sex who is made ‘public’ on the system in your own country and around the world and for every potential mating you will get a percentage breakdown of predicted A B or C grades for the litter.
 Obviously to improve prospects for your own puppies and the breed as a whole, you should be looking at the most number of A grades and the lowest number of C grades.

 The system is only available to people who have put a dog onto it, the general public cannot view it for example and breeders who have not submitted at least one dog for testing do not have access to it.
 You have to have at least one dog on the system to be able to use it.
 Your tested dogs will only be added to HSIMS if you positively go online and click to allow this.
-Most people choose to test their dogs, put them into view on HSIMS And leave them there for all to see, others just put them on for a few minutes to do whatever simulations they wish to do and then remove them again, it is that simple and just a matter of ticking or unticking a box on the database.
+Most people choose to test their dogs, put them into view on HSIMS And leave them there for all to see, others just put them on for a few minutes to do whatever simulations they wish to do and then remove them again.
+It is that simple and just a matter of ticking or unticking a box on the database.
 It is completely personal choice how open you wish to be.

 Another important point for some is that even if you choose to put your dogs on the system no one else can see their grades, only you can view your own dog’s grades.
 Other people can only put them into a simulation with their dog or bitch and see the resulting prediction.